tf2pickup-pl/docs.tf2pickup.pl/docs/player-registration-issues.md

 ![public-game-details](/img/content/website-settings/public-game-details.png)

-After settings change, player should wait a short while in order to be able to join, so the site can get updated data from Steam API.
+After changing these settings, player should wait a short while in order to be able to join, so the site can get updated data from Steam API.

 ## Insufficient TF2 in-game hours